ragelink/conjur-beanstalk/README.md

 4) to deploy: `eb deploy`

+__for more detailed info proceed to readme under the templates/ section__

 **Notes** The main difference between the two is basically whether you have a small deployment and a single instance of everything will do (pick SingleInstance-Dockerrun.aws.json), however if you want to scale out your environment in an N+1 fashion you can scale out the client/server component and drop the DB inside an RDS configuration and that will scale the DB vertically and then the app tier horizontally.
 This is probably an easier faster stop gap to deploying the clustered configuration which you may need for extremely highly available environments.

 ## Helpful links: